 Note that we also call “food products” foods that a person may harvest from the wild for consumption without economic consideration.

 FoodOn’s position about term labels: OBOFoundry has a policy to spell out terms in such a way that commas and bracketed expressions are not used, so, e.g. “whole raw chicken” rather than chicken (whole, raw).
 We find this problematic with long lists of similar subclasses of a term (for example chicken meat food products) and especially when trying to identify terms of interest in search results.
-For this reason our current approach is to have the rdfs:label have the main organism name and anatomical part/qualifier, followed by other state or process descriptors (e.g. cooked, frozen, raw).
+For this reason our current approach is to have the rdfs:label have the main organism name or varietal name and anatomical part/qualifier, followed by other state or process descriptors (e.g. cooked, frozen, raw).
 Textually, this leads to semantically similar terms being ordered together, with differentiae clearly visible in brackets.
 The alternative is that words like “frozen” and “raw” lead the labels and control sectioning of search results.)
 However, to accommodate the OBOFoundry position on rdfs:label, we are considering switching our current rdfs:label content over to a second “functional label”.

 - A food product label can include both an organism and anatomical part in its name, e.g. “chicken back”.
 Currently we are mulling whether to allow the word “whole” in the label or to insist on it being as the lead in bracketed expression – the difference between “whole chicken (…) ” and “chicken (whole, …)”.

 - A food product having processes applied to it beyond those that were required to isolate an anatomical part likely should have those processes listed in brackets following the label, e.g. “chicken (frozen)”, “chicken (fried)”.